sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 We can further expand the scope of integration testing to include effectors, if/when it makes sense.
 A good example would be to connect the view effector, let it run, and watch for exceptions, indications of rendering errors, or whatever.
 [This video shows the results applied to tic-tac-toe](https://www.loom.com/share/b4f27647e35b4447b71d6a2ba2b14612).
 About the first half of the video has a longish delay between iterations, while the second half reduces this.
 We can take it even further, and interact with the UI while the simulation is running, as shown in [this video](https://www.loom.com/share/2acfcc211f4f49bb99f06dee4f3176c6).

-The tic-tac-toes application doesn't require any sort of generation of response data.
+The tic-tac-toe application doesn't require any sort of generation of response data.
 The only input is click events (or equivalently the move choice from the AI service), and so the request data completely determines the response.
 The Maali implementation of TodoMVC does utilize generation of response data based both on response specs and request data:

 ```clj
 (def request->response